wagov/wasocshared/docs/baselines/data-sources.md

 ![Service Models](../images/servicemodels.png)

-The above diagram should be used as a reference to determine which systems/services are relevant for capturing security logs (i.e. if utilising IaaS, the service provider should facilitate the collection of security logs in bulk, while On-Premise infrastructure would require additional resoruces to capture security logs from hypervisors, physical servers, storage and physical security).
+The above diagram should be used as a reference to determine which systems/services are relevant for capturing security logs (i.e. if utilising IaaS, the service provider should facilitate the collection of security logs in bulk, while On-Premise infrastructure would require additional resources to capture security logs from hypervisors, physical servers, storage and physical security).

 ## 2. Detection Observables